 When considering whether an appointee is fit and proper, MAS has three criteria.

 MAS will look at an appointee’s track record to determine honesty and integrity.
 For example, if they were ever refused the right to hold a licence to conduct business in any jurisdiction.
 And whether the appointee has been investigated that may lead to a conviction in Singapore or elsewhere.

-For the competence and capability criteria, MAS will look at the appointees’ past performance and expertise related to their roles.
-They also need to possess a good educational background and obtain relevant certificates that prove their skills in their job.
-MAS will also examine whether they have a conflict of interest with their responsibilities at another entity that may impair their judgement.
+For the competence and capability criteria, MAS will look at their past performance and expertise related to their roles.
+They also need to possess a good educational background and obtain relevant certificates that prove their skills.
+MAS will also examine whether they have a conflict of interest with their responsibilities at another entity that may impair their judgment.

 Meanwhile, MAS will look at appointees’ financial history to assess the financial soundness criteria.
 They want to know whether the appointee has ever been unable to fulfil their financial obligations.
 They also want to make sure the candidates have no excess debts or unethical money arrangements with investors.